 When people who were hurt couldn’t sue because the Michigan slip and fall law at the time effectively granted full immunity to the responsible store owners and property owners, the millions and millions of dollars in medical care did not just go away.
 Instead, the enormous bill for all the medical care and treatment got shifted onto all of us, as taxpayers.

-Under Lugo’s version of the slip and fall law, we were the ones subsidizing these negligent property owners because the medical costs and disability costs were passed onto all of us as taxpayers to pay, whether that be Medicare, Medicaid, or Social Security Disability, when these slip and fall victims were turned away from the courts under Lugo
+Under Lugo’s version of the law, we were the ones subsidizing these negligent property owners because the medical costs and disability costs were passed onto all of us as taxpayers to pay, whether that be Medicare, Medicaid, or Social Security Disability, when these injured victims were turned away from the courts under Lugo.

 Now that the Michigan slip and fall law has been reinstated to what it was in the “decades of precedent prior” to Lugo, the people who pay are the ones who should be paying i.e., the negligent and careless store owners and property owners.